Multiple sclerosis is an autoimmune disease

 .
 Sharing with others who have common experiences and problems can help you not feel alone.

-Outcome varies, and is hard to predict.
+The outcome varies, and is hard to predict.
 Although the disorder is chronic

 and incurable, life expectancy can be normal or almost normal.
 Most people with MS are active and function at work with little disability.